THREATINT/go-net/README.md

   We are doing this because of several of our own use cases where we had to process large lists of URLs that did not contain a scheme in each end every case.
 We neither wanted to add a scheme like http:// by default nor simply reject entries.
   If you, however, need a URL that is fully compliant to RFC#3986 (e.g. because you want to use it with other libraries), please call ```NormaliseURLSchema()```.
 * Domains
-  * To get an idea, what a valid domain name looks like, we use the list from [publicsuffix.org](https://publicsuffix.org).
+  * To get an idea, what a valid domain name looks like, we use the list of TLDs (top-level-domains) from [IANA](https://data.iana.org/TLD/tlds-alpha-by-domain.txt).
 * FQDNs
   * _www.website.tld_ is not a URL but a FQDN (fully qualified domain name), because it is missing the path component.
   * _www.website.tld/about_ is a valid URL.